compulim/azure-webapp-for-containers-template/README.md

 This repository is a template for setting up a simple web server on Azure Web App using Docker single image CI/CD from GitHub and Travis CI.

-We assume you have hands-on experience on these key technologies:
+We assume you have some experiences or understandings on these key technologies:

 - Microsoft Azure
    - Azure CLI